developer-program/engineering-track/docs/cypress/folder-structure.md

 ### index.js

-This is where you put code that you want run before any other test, if you need to clean up some files or setup data.
+This is where you put code that you want to run before any other test if you need to clean up some files or setup data.